The Man Who Loved Cat Dancing (film): Plot

 Jay Grobart is an outlaw who was married to Native American woman Cat Dancing.
 After Cat is raped and murdered, a distraught Grobart kills the man responsible for the crime, before being arrested.
-After his release, he soon pulls a train robbery with the help of his friends Dawes, Charlie and Billy, and is now on the run from the law.
+After his release, he soon pulls a train robbery with the help of his friends Dawes, Charlie, and Billy, and is now on the run from the law.

-While on the run, Grobart and his partners in crime come across Catherine, a woman escaping her abusive husband Crocker.
+While on the run, Grobart and his partners in crime come across Catherine, a woman escaping her abusive husband, Crocker.
 Catherine is abducted by Dawes and Billy, but Grobart protects her from them.
 Lapchance, a veteran railroad detective with a posse, is on their trail for the train robbery.
-Accompanying the posse is Catherine's husband Willard Crocker, an arrogant millionaire, who is obsessed with retrieving his wife, even though he knows that she does not love him.
+Accompanying the posse is Catherine's husband Willard Crocker, an arrogant millionaire, who is obsessed with retrieving his wife, though he knows that she does not love him.
 As Grobart and Catherine get to know each other, they find themselves falling in love, and despite his criminal past, she admires him for avenging the death of the woman he loved.

 Dawes beats Billy, causing internal injuries that should soon kill him.
 Grobart leaves the others at an old cabin for a day.
-A few marauding Indians attack the cabin, killing Billy and Charlie while Dawes runs off with some of the money.
+A few marauding Indians attack the cabin, killing Billy and Charlie, while Dawes runs off with some of the money.
 Grobart returns and kills the marauders in an intense battle.
-He and Catherine continue their journey.
-Catherine admits her feelings for Grobart and they make love.
+Catherine and he continue their journey.
+Catherine admits her feelings for Grobart, and they make love.
 Dawes finds them, rapes Catherine, and plans to kill Grobart for the remaining money, but is killed by Grobart.